levanlevi/course-vue-getting-started/README.md

 # Samples for "Vue.js: Getting Started"
-The samples associated with the [Vue.js: Getting Started training course](https://www.ecofic.com/courses/vue-getting-started/).
-These samples are for educational purposes.
-Questions related to these samples are answered via Pluralsight's discussion page associated with this course.

 ## Setup
 This project uses standard web technologies.
 However, they need to be hosted on a web server to work.